dart-archive/eclipse3/docs/README.txt

   Get the Source
 ====================================

-* See http://code.google.com/p/dart/wiki/GettingTheSource to check out the Dart source.
+* Get the source from https://github.com/dart-lang/eclipse3

 ====================================
   Workspace Configuration
 ====================================